Shahab-Esfandiar/TaxiDemand-Prediction-Using-DeepLearning/README.md

 ---

 # 6_Execution Guide
-### If you want to run the app
+### If you want to run the WebApp

-**Note**:  *There are multiple environments on which you can execute the app and I am not capable to cover them all.
-So these steps refer to my personal environment(Windows 11)*

   1. Clone or download the **repository**.
   2. navigate to ``TaxiDemand-Prediction-Using-DeepLearning\``.
   3. Type ``streamlit run StreamlitMap.py`` in the command line.
-  4. Copy the returned Network URL `http://192.168.1.106:8501` and paste in your internet browser.
+  4. Copy the returned Network URL like `(http://172.19.0.1:8501)` and paste in your internet browser.
   5. That´s it!
 The app takes a couple of seconds to load cause using __Big data__.

+**Note**:  *There are multiple environments on which you can execute the app and I am not capable to cover them all.
+So these steps refer to my personal environment(Windows 11)*

   ![choropleth_combined](https://github.com/user-attachments/assets/fd129f61-f176-4fd0-ac64-8dbd72e2e5a5)